ScottSanford/cloud-resume/README.md

     One SAM consideration: I had to use different stack names per environment.
 If I used a single stack name, the latest environment deployment would override the existing resources instead of create or modify the correct resource.

-5. GitHub & GitHub Actions
+5. CI/CD Pipeline with GitHub Actions

     Two workflows were created for this project: Infrastructure and Frontend.
 These workflows are pushed on specific branches (*main* & *production*) as well as when certain file changes have been committed.
 Unit tests are automatically ran to ensure confidence before deployments.
 Deployments happen automatically using AWS credentials stored in GitHub Actions Secrets.